openaps/AndroidAPSdocs/docs/index.rst

 .. toctree::
    :maxdepth: 1
    :glob:
-   :caption: How to edit these docs (make a "PR")
+   :caption: How to edit these docs

+   Instructions to make a PR </make-a-PR>